|

 of tiny hairs and a rolled edge.
 The funnel is often torn at the edges.

-The bunch is usually attached to a hard surface and spreads out like
+The bunch of funnels is usually attached to a hard surface and spreads out like

 a beautiful bouquet when submerged.
 Golden brown, sometimes with a